isomerpages/mlaw-corp/news/speeches/_posts/2013-11-12-Speech-By-Senior-Minister-Of-State-for-Law-and-Education-Indranee-Rajah-at-the-Community-Mediation-Centres-15th-Year-Anniversary-Celebrations-Mediators-Appointment-Ceremony-And-Appreciation-Dinner.md

 ---
-layout: post
-title: Speech By Senior Minister Of State for Law and Education, Indranee Rajah, at the Community Mediation Centre’s 15th Year Anniversary Celebrations, Mediators’ Appointment Ceremony And Appreciation Dinner
+title: 'Speech By Senior Minister Of State for Law and Education, Indranee Rajah, at the Community Mediation Centre’s 15th Year Anniversary Celebrations, Mediators’ Appointment Ceremony And Appreciation Dinner'
 permalink: /news/speeches/speech-by-sms-at-cmc-anniversary-dinner
 breadcrumb: Speeches
-collection_name: news

 ---

 12 Nov 2013 Posted in [Speeches](/news/speeches)